 2Avoid joint ownership.
 Real property and titled personal property owned jointly with children of a previous marriage can spawn probate disputes between those children and a surviving spouse who had full use of that property.XXJoint ownership often is considered an easy way to pass on property to someone else, but in reality it exposes the other person to your liability regarding the asset and can negate their ability to make a different decision later regarding the inheritance of that property.Joint ownership also can cause confusion if it turns out the owners of the property on the deed or title conflict with the listed beneficiary of that property in your will.For example, if you and your second spouse live in a home which you own jointly with your son from a previous marriage, your spouse may rightfully assume that she will own the home, or at least be permitted to continue to live there, after your death.However, if your son inherits the property as the sole owner listed on the deed and decides to sell the property, this could lead to significant disagreements and bitter animosity between your surviving spouse and your son.

 3Update estate planning documents regularly.
-Wills or trusts should be reviewed and altered as necessary to account for major changes, such as a divorce or a second marriage, and any old documents should be destroyed.XXEstate-planning experts often recommend looking over your estate planning documents at least once a year.Additionally, you should always update your estate plans after a major life event of either you or a significant beneficiary, including marriages, divorces, or the birth of a child.While you can amend a will using a codicil, typically it’s easier – and potentially less confusing for your beneficiaries – to simply create a new document and destroy the old one.Keep in mind that you must go through the same formalities to execute a new will or a codicil that you did when you created the original one, otherwise the new document will not be legally valid.
+Wills or trusts should be reviewed and altered as necessary to account for major life changes, such as a divorce or a second marriage, and any old documents should be destroyed.XXEstate-planning experts often recommend looking over your estate planning documents at least once a year.Additionally, you should always update your estate plans after a major life event of either you or a significant beneficiary, including marriages, divorces, or the birth of a child.While you can amend a will using a codicil, typically it’s easier – and potentially less confusing for your beneficiaries – to simply create a new document and destroy the old one.Keep in mind that you must go through the same formalities to execute a new will or a codicil that you did when you created the original one, otherwise the new document will not be legally valid.

 4Create a personal property memorandum.
 Addressing personal property separately from your will or trust instrument can prevent disputes because the separate document can be updated quickly and easily without having to go through all the formalities required for executing a will or trust.XThese documents are accepted by probate courts in most, but not all, states.
 If you have questions, talk to an estate-planning attorney and find out if a personal property memorandum would work for your estate.The personal property memorandum allows you to quickly and easily record any promises you made to friends or family members without having to go through the extensive process of executing a new will.For example, if you’re having a conversation with your daughter from a previous marriage and promise her your collection of antique dolls, all you have to do is add an entry to your personal property memorandum indicating that this promise was made.